 We will outline the three different choices you can make below:

 - For all channels: This makes all messages read out from text to voice across all Discord channels you are a part of.
 People don’t need to use the “/tts” command, either — any text message sent will be read out by the voice bot.
 This setting is primarily for accessibility, and while it may be very useful for those who can’t see, it’s a little too much for the average user.

 - For current selected channel: The channel that you are currently on will read all messages out in text-to-speech.
 This can be handy for accessibility, but you may also be interested in it if you are busy doing other things on your computer but still want to follow a channel conversation — this way, all new messages will be read out by the automated voice while you can focus on other things.

-- Never: Text will never be read out as speech, not even if someone uses the “/tts” command.
-Everything stays silent.
-It’s a good way to stop spammers.
+- Never: By selecting Never, the system will never read your text aloud.
+Even if someone uses the “/tts”-specific command, it will remain silent.
+This tool is a good way to promote privacy and stop spammers.

 Note about TTS voices

 Discord doesn’t have a unique voice bot for the web app, so it will use the built-in text-to-speech bot supported by your browser.
 So, if you’re Discord via a web page, the TTS voice can change depending on whether you’re using Chrome, Firefox, Safari, and so on.
 You can personalize your voice depending on the features each browser offers.
 For example, Chrome allows you to change its voice bot and even buy new, unique voices via some extensions.